SatyamDev123/Feature-request-app/README.md

 ## Feature Request Web App
 Feature Request Web App backend built on Nodejs, express, and Mongodb.<br/>
-client side is built an Angular, Angular-material, Gulp
+client side is built an Angular, Bootstrap, Gulp

 ## Server Installation && Start
 if you don't have mongodb install on your local machine, please install it.